 Detailed information including timelines, requirements, and application forms are available from the Office of Admissions either online or oncampus.
-The early action deadline for submitting an application for admission for fall term is November 15, and candidates should complete their application and submit materials by this date for the fullest scholarship consideration.
 All admissions decisions are made on a rolling basis with candidates typically informed of a decision within two weeks of completing their application and submitting required materials.
+Prospective students are encouraged to apply early for greatest consideration for scholarships and other opportunities.

 Students are encouraged to visit the campus to meet with an admission counselor as well as Converse faculty and students.
 Contact the Office of Admissions to make arrangements for campus visits.
-Appointments are available Monday-Friday at 9:30 am and Saturday at 11:00 am by appointment, except during holiday weekends and the summer months.
+Individual appointments are available as well as various scheduled open houses and other visit events throughout the year.